asharahmed/us-canada-compare/ITSAP10008-info.md

 - [CISA’s Zero Trust Maturity Model](https://www.cisa.gov/zero-trust)
 - [National Cyber Security Centre—UK, "Zero trust architecture design principles"](https://www.ncsc.gov.uk/guidance/zero-trust-architecture-design-principles)
 - [Australian Cyber Security Centre Australia - Essential Eight Maturity Model](https://www.cyber.gov.au/acsc/view-all-content/publications/essential-eight-maturity-model)

+This markdown file provides a detailed summary of the ITSAP.10.008 guidance on the Zero Trust security model.
+It includes an explanation of what Zero Trust is, the components of the Zero Trust model, the benefits and challenges of implementing Zero Trust, and steps for transitioning to a Zero Trust security model.
+It also includes links to further reading on Zero Trust.